TwP/bones/README.txt

 author, e-mail address, etc. You can also add more default code to the skeleton project or your own ".rake" task files.

-==== Updating a Frozen Skeleton

-Just like a regular project, a frozen skeleton can be updated if a newer version of Mr Bones comes out with better features.
-Updating a frozen skeleton will only modify the tasks.
-All other files in the skeleton remain untouched.
+You can have multiple skeletons with different names.
+Your projects can be instantiated from any of these skeletons.
+Just supply a name when freezing:

-  bones --freeze
+  bones --freeze foo

-The freeze command is used to update the skeleton tasks to the latest Mr Bones tasks.
-A copy of the current tasks are made in an "archive" directory in the ".mrbones" directory.
-To revert back to the archive version, you will need to manually rename "archive" to "data" in the ".mrbones" directory.
+You can instantiate a project from the "foo" skeleton:

+  bones --skeleton foo get_fuzzy

+The default skeleton name is "data".
+If no skeleton name is provided, then this is the skeleton that will be used.

 ==== Unfreezing a Skeleton

 Unfreezing a skeleton will remove your customized project skeleton from the ".mrbones" directory.
 The default Mr Bones project skeleton will be used instead.
-A copy of your custom skeleton is made in the "archive" directory of the ".mrbones" directory before it is removed.
+A copy of your custom skeleton is stored in an archive directory of the ".mrbones" directory before it is removed.

   bones --unfreeze

+You can unfreeze named skeletons, too:

+  bones --unfreeze foo

 ==== Custom Modifications